IMI07/Archipilot/README.md

-# ARCHI
+# Archipilot
- AI Resource for Construction & Human Interaction

-A modular AI assistant designed to help manage construction projects, planning, documentation, communication, and visualizations — all in one place.
+**Archipilot** is a modular AI assistant for construction project managers, architects, and builders.
+It helps you plan, document, communicate, and visualize your construction projects — all in one place.

-🚧 Project Goal
+---

+## 🚀 Vision

+Simplify and automate repetitive tasks in construction management using AI.

+Let Archipilot handle the bureaucracy, so you can focus on building.

+---

+## 📦 What can Archipilot do?

-- Streamline construction workflows
+- Generate construction timelines (Gantt-style)
+- Auto-build budget estimates
-- Automate reporting and communication
+- Draft and send professional emails to clients/subcontractors
-- Integrate with project management tools (n8n, Notion, etc.)
-- Support multi-language assistants (EN, FR, RU)

-## 🔧 Technologies Planned

-- n8n
-- GPT-based AI assistants
-- GitHub Actions
-- Notion API
-- Telegram Bot
+- Parse and organize PDF or DOC project documents
+- Provide visual updates on progress

+---

 ## 📄 License

-AGPL-3.0 – see LICENSE file.
+This project is licensed under AGPLv3 for open-source use.
+For commercial use, please refer to [COMMERCIAL.md](COMMERCIAL.md).